 Signs of Aging

 Similar to everything (and everyone), the older something gets, the weaker it usually gets.
 Is your air conditioner not cooling as well as it did four to six years ago?
 Are some rooms warmer or cooler than others?
 Is it taking more time to get your home cool?
 These are all typical indicators of an aging air conditioner.
-If your AC is having a hard time and is getting close to or over 10 years in age, call Neal Harris Service Experts Heating, Air Conditioning & Plumbing and 816-787-0500 for a free in-home estimate and learn about our current discounts on energy-efficient systems.
+If your AC is having a hard time and is getting close to or over 10 years in age, call Neal Harris Service Experts and 816-787-0500 for a free in-home estimate and learn about our current discounts on energy-efficient systems.